debops/debops/docs/ansible/roles/resources/defaults-detailed.rst

   Optional.
 Please take a look :ref:`resources__ref_acl` section.

 ``item.access_time`` and ``item.modification_time``
   Optional.
-As documented by the `Ansible file module`_ except that DebOps defines a more human readable and standard compliant format.
+As documented by the `Ansible ansible.builtin.file module`_ except that DebOps defines a more human readable and standard compliant format.
   Example: ``2023-05-23T23:42:42``

 ``item.access_time_format`` and ``item.modification_time_format``